Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 \subsubsection{Customized Hardware Design}

-Defensive strategies at the hardware level are essential for neuromorphic systems, particularly given their susceptibility to fault injection and side-channel attacks.
+Defensive strategies at the hardware level are essential for neuromorphic systems, particularly given the way software-level behavior can be affected by physical leakage, injected faults, and memory-level manipulation.
 Customized hardware designs aim to embed resilience directly into the architecture, enabling early detection and prevention of attacks while maintaining low overhead in performance and energy.
 Memristor-based neuromorphic computing, although efficient, is especially vulnerable due to its non-volatile memory properties.
 Encrypting weights before storage offers a baseline defense, but repeated encryption and decryption can degrade device longevity.
-Furthermore, common obfuscation methods—such as masking crossbar connections—often incur significant area and power costs, making them impractical for low-resource applications.
+Furthermore, common obfuscation methods, such as masking crossbar connections, often incur significant area and power costs, making them impractical for low-resource applications.